-Another line spoken by William Forsythe as a insult to his buddy during an act at the bank is the first time I ever heard it in use and would get this entire website zucked from orbit if I was to type it.
-You even like old best buddy drug kingpin played by Boothe.
+Another line spoken by William Forsythe as an insult to his buddy during an act at the bank is the first time I ever heard it in use and would get this entire website zucked from orbit if I were to type it.
+You’ll even like the old best buddy drug kingpin, played by Boothe.

 The action is excellent and the gunplay is exceptional.
 Extreme Prejudice is an 80s action thriller masterpiece and gets my highest recommendation.